IanFletcher1Spatial/strigo-lab-exercises/10-create-self-serve-access-to-data-with-fme-server/exercise.md

 #### 6\.
 Modify Shapefile Reader
 Since we won't know if the filename of the updated file will be different, let's change our shapefile reader to accept all filenames with the same schema.\
-Double-click on the water_service_area reader feature type to open the parameters.
-In the parameters, enable Merge Feature Type and leave the other parameters set at the default, then click OK.\
+Double-click on the **water_service_area** reader feature type to open the parameters.
+In the parameters, enable Merge Feature Type and leave the other parameters set at the default, then click **OK**.\
 ![MergeFeature.png](https://community.safe.com/servlet/rtaImage?eid=ka14Q000000lKWI&feoid=00N30000006n8wU&refid=0EM4Q00000294PW)

 #### 7. Link Published Parameter to Service Date Attribute
 Now that we have a SERVICE_DATE parameter, we need to create an attribute to utilize it in the workspace.
-Open the AttributeManager transformer, and add a new Output Attribute called `SERVICE_DATE`.
-Then for the AttributeValue, click on the box to expose the drop-down arrow then select **User Parameter > SERVICE_DATE**.\
+Open the **AttributeManager** transformer, and add a new *Output Attribute* called `SERVICE_DATE`.
+Then for the *AttributeValue*, click on the box to expose the drop-down arrow then select **User Parameter > SERVICE_DATE**.\
 ![AttributeManager.png](https://community.safe.com/servlet/rtaImage?eid=ka14Q000000lKWI&feoid=00N30000006n8wU&refid=0EM4Q00000294Pg)

 #### 8\.
 Run the Workspace
 If you run the workspace immediately, it will use the original input Shapefile.
-However, if you select Prompt for User Parameters from the drop-down next to Run then click Run, you will be prompted to choose the input file, as well as a service date.\
+However, if you select **Prompt for User Parameters** from the drop-down next to *Run* then click **Run**, you will be prompted to choose the input file, as well as a service date.\
 ![RunPrompt.png](https://community.safe.com/servlet/rtaImage?eid=ka14Q000000lKWI&feoid=00N30000006n8wU&refid=0EM4Q00000294Pq)

 In the Translation Parameter Values dialog that appears when the workspace is run, browse to the updated `water_service_area_updated.zip`,  which is in the `C:\FMEData2021\Resources\GettingStarted\Data` folder.
 This zip file contains all of the sidecar shapefile files and has a new service area that customers will have to be notified about.
 In the File Browser, change the Shapefiles (`*.shp`) drop-down to **All File(s)** to see the zip file.